Melbourne Auction Results & Clearance Rates

 Market read

-Watch quoted ranges closely and compare passed-in results, because Melbourne vendors often test price expectations through auction campaigns.
+Watch quoted ranges closely and compare passed-in results, because recent Melbourne auction reports show soft preliminary clearance rates and vendors can still test price expectations through auction campaigns.

 How to use auction results in Melbourne